jhanditye/LandingPage/README.md

 ### What I learned

-1. A hamburger menu is quite simple to make: Instead of using three spans and movinga round with absolute position, instead make one line using a <div></div> and use the :: before and ::after pseudoclasses to generate the other two lines.
+1. A hamburger menu is quite simple to make: Instead of using three spans and moving around with absolute position, instead make one line using a <div></div> and use the :: before and ::after pseudoclasses to generate the other two lines.
 They can be placed in the correct position.
 The animation for turning the hamburger into a cross is also then simplified.
 2. The mobile first approach is very rewarding: very little actual has to be changed to create a desktop version of the page once the mobile version has been made.

 ### Continued development

 1. Making a mobile-friendly carousel which responsds to left and right swipes.
 2. Making a simple clickable carousel for the testimonial section in the desktop design.

 ## Author
 Feel free to contact me if you'd like to work on this with me or just want to talk about web development in general!